|November 2013 Not a 4-letter domain name but a 2-letter domain name:

 Not only typed, or written, an extremely long or complicated domain name

 makes it harder for people to type and to share through word of mouth.
+They also fit much more easily into a 140-character tweet.

 A short domain name on the other hand aids for a memorable identity providing a powerful tool for marketing